SorianoTech/install-ubuntu-dependecies/README.md

 # install-ubuntu-dependecies
-Script to install all necesary dependencias after installing ubuntu in your computer
+Script to install all necessary dependencies after installing ubuntu in your computer

 #Instructions